From the Activities & Athletics Dept.

 Forensics is a wonderful opportunity for our students to express themselves through theater, debate, and speech.
 Students are able to pactice speaking to groups of people in a structured manner with a distinct purpose: to inform, to influence, or to entertain.

-Juniors at SCC who have a 3.6 cumulative GPA or better are eligible for probationary membership in National Honor Society.
+All Juniors are eligible for probationary membership in National Honor Society.
 Qualified students provide two semesters of service in addition to maintaining high standards in scholarship, leadership, and character.
 Primary service projects include the Red Cross Bloodmobile and GRASP tutoring at the middle school.
 Additional projects may include helping with events at the American Heritage Center and the St. Croix Electric Breakfast Meeting.
 In April, students write an essay in which they clarify how they have demonstrated the organization’s ideals.
 A faculty committee determines which students become full members of National Honor Society.

 For more information please contact Mr. Kimberly.

-Contact Mr. Koele or Mr. Millar (pictured below) for more information or interest
+Contact Mr. Koele or Mr. Millar for more information or interest

 Prom is held every April as a wonderful chance for students to enjoy and celebrate making it through the school year.